-On the train home, with plenty of time to muse, I was reminded of how, over 40 years earlier my elders and betters had tried to help me – and my school friends – to stand out and be successful.
+On the train home, with plenty of time to muse, I was reminded of how over 40 years earlier my elders and betters had tried to help me – and my school friends – to stand out and be successful.
 Those of us with an apparent aptitude for things mathematical and arithmetical had been selected and offered (voluntary of course, but we knew it was an offer we couldn’t refuse) special classes in our own time to learn how to use an adding machine.
-Our head-teacher realised that this was a skill that would make a real difference to our viability in a numerically oriented work environment.
+Our head-teacher realized that this was a skill that would make a real difference to our viability in a numerically oriented work environment.

-Just because that assumption was based on his sound knowledge and experience doesn’tmean we can’t all see now that it was totally and irrefutably wrong.
+Just because that assumption was based on his sound knowledge and experience doesn’t mean we can’t all see now that it was totally and irrefutably wrong.
 All because the teacher had failed to see into the future correctly, it is such a common activity, you think we would be better at it!

 Crystal ball gazing…

 That made me wonder what might change between now and a child growing up to make an unusual name less relevant and useful – or indeed what other ‘right things’ I try to do that might turn out not to be so useful in the real future compared to the imagined one.

 As an old man, I spend a lot of my time in the past, but when I was younger I spent more time in the future – read science fiction, imagined what my life would be like, that kind of thing.
 Of course there were contradictory visions of the future, but setting aside the WWIII and nuclear holocaust predictions, you could get a consensus of sorts.
 Lots of variations but some common traits like:

 - Science driving nutrition – all your body’s needs in one pill, kind of stuff